 At the moment, the district caters mostly to fourth and fifth grade students who are placed into the PATHS program by virtue of their test scores.
 That program is staffed only by Chris Fournier.
-At the very least, according to Gardner, the district might consider expanding its program to integrate more students.

 Among the concerns that Shepherd's study mentions, is the relative scarcity of Hispanic students in gifted and talented education in Park City.
 He proposes that schools integrate a non-test based method of evaluating the talents of those students, who may not perform well in some tests because of possible English language deficiencies.
 Shepherd also suggested that some teachers undergo training to work with gifted children who are also ELL students.